 • Pikes Peak Community College is still in the process of building an allied dental education center.
 The college will admit 30 dental hygiene students per year beginning the fall of 2024 or 2025 (more likely 2025), depending on the accreditation process.
 It will also admit up to 36 dental assisting students per year.

 • The Colorado Academy of Vocational Technology is the newest program working toward accreditation.
-Dr. Julie Rohleder in Colorado Springs along with her partner Attorney Christopher Cipoletti purchased the Colorado Academy of Veterinary Technology with the intention of adding a hygiene education program to the school.
+Dr. Julia Rohleder, D.M.D. in Colorado Springs along with her partner Attorney Christopher Cipoletti purchased the Colorado Academy of Veterinary Technology with the intention of adding a hygiene education program to the school.
 They are acquiring a new building where both programs will be held.
-They plan to submit their accreditation application this week and depending how long the accreditation process takes, accept their first class in fall 2024 or 2025.
-The hygiene program director is Rhonda Weatherbie-McLouth, RDH.
+They submitted their CODA accreditation application Oct.
+2 and are waiting for a site visit date.
+Anticipated opening date is September 2024 or January 2025.
+The hygiene program director is Rhonda Weatherbie-McLouth, R.D.H.
 The class size will be 20 students per cohort (with three alternating cohorts).
-The hygiene program will be 22-months.
+The hygiene program will be 20-months, all general education courses must be complete to be accepted.